0x00-0x00/ShellPop/README.md

     Shell pop is all about popping shells.
 With this tool you can generate easy and sofisticated reverse or bind shell commands to help you during penetration tests.
-    Don't wast more time with .txt files storing your Reverse shells!
+    Don't waste more time with .txt files storing your Reverse shells!

 -----
 ## Installation
 Python 2.x is required.

 3.0+ version will not work.

 **Required Dependencies Install**
 ```bash